keptenkurk/BS440/README.md

 the plugin folder.

 # Preferences
-Before using this app, personalize your settings in the file _BS440.ini_. file _BS440.ini_, contains the general parameters for communicating with the scale.
+Before using this app, copy __BS440.example.ini_ to _BS440.ini_ and personalize your settings.
+This file contains the general parameters for communicating with the scale.

 # Plugins
 Currenly these plugins are currently available